english-blog/english-blog.github.io/_posts/2024-02-27-understanding-the-spectrum-of-respect.md

 Here is a recent conversation with my co-brother (paraphrased)

 **Him:** Do you respect him?
 **Me:** I respect him for certain qualities.
-I don't respect him for certain other qualities.
+I don't respect him for certain other attributes.
 **Him:** I understand, but overall, do you respect him?
 **Me:** I don't know how to answer that question.
 Do you need an average of the qualities I respect and the qualities I don't?.
 If the result is positive, I respect him and if it's negative I don't?.
 Is that what you are looking for?